Quantum-Classical Machine learning by Hybrid Tensor Networks: Limitations of regular tensor networks machine learning

-General neural networks (NNs) are characterized by the universal approximation theorem which states that the feed-forward networks are able to approximate any continuous function, which owing to the use of nonlinear activation.
-So we treat it as a kind of so called universal approximator.
+General neural networks (NNs) are characterized by the universal approximation theorem which states that the feed-forward networks are capable of approximating any continuous function, owing to the use of nonlinear activation.
+So we treat it as a kind of so-called universal approximator.
 Based on this, NNs become the fundamental building blocks of deep learning.
-In contrast, TNs are considered as linear function and therefore obey the superposition principle in quantum mechanics.
-This is characterized as the intrinsic feature of TNs in quantum many-body system, but an obstacle to be a powerful universal approximator in machine learning.
-In this context, people have to map all data points from original feature space into the higher Hilbert space by means of nonlinear feature map function.
-In some previous works~\citep{liu2019machine, stoudenmire2016supervised}, people use the feature map which is introduced by Eq.\ref{eq-fmap} firstly as:
+In contrast, TNs are considered as multi-linear functions and therefore obey the superposition principle in quantum mechanics.
+This is characterized as the intrinsic feature of TNs in quantum many-body systems, but an obstacle to being a powerful universal approximator in machine learning.
+Therefore, nonlinear feature map functions are required to map all data points from the original feature space to the high-dimensional Hilbert space.
+In some previous works \cite{stoudenmire2016supervised, liu2019machine}, people use the feature map which is introduced by (\ref{eq-fmap}) firstly as:

-where $s$ runs from $1$ to $d$.
+where $d$ denotes the dimension of the physical index, and $s$ runs from $1$ to $d$.
 By using a larger $d$, the TTN has the potential to approximate a richer class of functions.
-Furthermore, Ref.\cite{glasser2018supervised} discuss some other complex feature maps we could use, even including neural networks such as CNNs.
-Based on these works, we understand that the feature map actually play the key role in tensor network machine learning, since it makes the model with the capacity of approximating nonlinear function.
+Furthermore, reference \cite{glasser2018supervised} discusses some other optional complex feature maps, even including neural networks such as CNNs.
+These works highlight the crucial role of the feature map in tensor network machine learning, as it determines whether and how well a tensor network can approximate a nonlinear function.

+This significant difference between TNs and NNs is illustrated in Fig. \ref{fig:HTN}.
+Deep neural networks are equipped with lots of non-linear activation in each layer and each neuron which guarantees its power of approximation.
+But in contrast, TNs strongly depend on the choice of the feature map, rendering them a multi-linear model in the high dimensional feature space, which strictly limits their power of approximation.
 It is also easy to understand this from the perspective of statistical machine learning theory such as Support Vector Machine (SVM).
-In the context of SVM, people always map data points into a higher feature space and find a kernel function while addressing the nonlinear issue, and it is called the ``kernel trick''.
-However, in the context of tensor network machine learning, we shouldn't just rely on this ``kernel trick'' to endow the TNs with the capacity of universal approximation while building a complex and deep tensor network model.
+In the context of SVM, people always need to map original data points into a high-dimensional feature space and find a kernel function while addressing the nonlinear issue, and it is called the ``kernel trick''.
+However, in the context of tensor network machine learning, it is unreasonable to endow the TNs with the capacity of universal approximation just by this ``kernel trick'', especially when we want to build a complex and deep tensor network model.